A Quiet Street

-A Quiet Street is the sixth Our Gang short subject comedy released.
+A Quiet Street is the sixth Our Gang short subject comedy to be released.
 The Our Gang series (later known as "The Little Rascals") was created by Hal Roach in 1922, and continued production until 1944.

 Synopsis

 A new kid moves into town and is soon bullying little Jackie.
 When the gang finds this out, they beat up on the kid, only to discover that his father is a cop.
 Meanwhile, the police are after a criminal named Red Mike, and the gang mistakenly thinks they are the ones being chased.